if0000/fidelity-based-random-quantum-circuit-generator-selector-and-post-optimizer/README.md

 ### I.a.
 Quantum mechanical related definitions - define the fidelity metrics and the allowed quantum gate types

 The allowed gate types were selected based on their stable implementation.
 The only required exception is the above mentioned c-not gate, which is very sensitive, still needed.

+The allowed gates are available and can be modified in the 'randomized_quantum_circuit.py' module, 'RandomizedQuantumCircuit' class.
+Currently available gates are:
+- i-gate (wire),
+- x-gate ,
+- h-gate (hadamard),
+- t-gate,
+- s-gate,
+- cnot-gate.

-Also objective quality metrics had to be defined, based on which it can be decided if a generated circuit is worth the effort for further investigation.
+Objective quality metrics  are also had to be defined, based on which it can be decided if a generated circuit is worth the effort for further investigation.

-The allowed gate are available and set can be modified in the 'randomized_quantum_circuit.py' module, 'RandomizedQuantumCircuit' class.
-Currently available gates are: i-gate,
+Following fidelity metrics are implemented for threshold value based selection procedure:
+- Cabello/Aharonov state fidelity (also referred as AFMET in the code),
+- Cabello/Aharonov subspace fidelity (also referred as AFAMET in the code),
+- Quantum Mechanical Fidelity (also referred as QMMET in the code).

-The quality/fidelity metrics are available and set can be modified in the 'rv2metrics.py' module.
-The different metrics are implemented in different classes.
-Currently available metrics are: statistical fidelity, corrected statistical fidelity, quantum mechanical fidelity.
+The quality/fidelity metrics are available and can be modified in the 'rv2metrics.py' module.
+The different metrics are implemented in different classes (AFMET, AFAMET, QMMET).

 ### I.b.
 Execution related definitions - register size, start and stop circuit depth, number of generated circuits on a given depth, parellelism, storage, etc.